 Just about anything you can buy at the store only masks the problem, he said.
 The leading mouthwashes, it turns out, only exacerbate a serious breath problem because they contain alcohol, which dries out the mouth.

 For his patients, Dailley prescribes tongue scrapers — arguably the single-most- important tool in the war on halitosis — and special toothpastes and rinses unavailable to ordinary consumers.

 — Brushing one’s teeth and tongue several times a day, especially after meals.

 — Drinking lots of water to minimize bacteria growth in the mouth.

 — Skipping the Altoids and other breath maskers.
 If breath triage is required, try chewing a stick of gum, which gets the saliva flowing.

 Dailley, a former dentist, sees about 100 patients a month at his clinic, some from as far away as Taiwan and the Philippines.
 Each pays a flat $550 for up to three visits.

-While many people might cringe at hearing this story, Dailley broke out in a smile as he related the case of the missing pea. ``To see people's lives change,'' he said, ``that's where I get
+While many people might cringe at hearing this story, Dailley broke out in a smile as he related the case of the missing pea.
+“To see people’s lives change,” he said, “that’s where I get my strokes.”

 And what of John, the man with the sewer in his mouth?
-It's been three years since he paid his first visit to Dailley's clinic, and today he said his breath is ``tolerable, like any normal
+It’s been three years since he paid his first visit to Dailley’s clinic, and today he said his breath is “tolerable, like any normal person.”

 Better still, he’s dating again.